erdemhalil/DIT355-ClientMap/README.md

 ### Prerequisites
 To run the Map you will need Node installed on your computer.

-You can install them by clicking on the according option below (you'll be redirected to a third-party web page):
+You can install it by clicking on the option below (you'll be redirected to a third-party web page):
 - [Node](https://nodejs.org/en/download/)

 ### Running